-We've posted our meeting dates for the 2013/2014 school year so you can mark your calendars in advance.
+We've posted our meeting dates for the 2014/2015 school year so you can mark your calendars in advance.
 All meetings will be held at 6:30pm in the Community Room of the Willington Public Library unless specified otherwise.
 Please note that meetings are subject to change so visiting our website often will keep you informed on the most current information, we are always adding special events and updating meeting details.
 We have a great year planned with meetings, guest speakers, special events, and many opportunities for you to get involved.
 Please join us!

-Please mark your calendars now for a upcoming annual event that you will not want to miss!
+Please mark your calendars now for an upcoming annual event that you will not want to miss!
 ASRC (Autism Services and Resources CT) and Success SEPTO will be hosting "A Saturday Seminar Series: Parent Advocacy Boot Camp".
 There will be 4 sessions from 11am - 2pm; held on October 11, October 18, November 8, and December 13, 2014.
-For detailed information about the subject of each session, please click here to view the flier.
+For detailed information about the subject of each session, please click here to view the flyer.
 The intended audience is parents, caregivers, guardians, and grandparents.
 Presentation and materials are based on children with autism spectrum disorders but applicable to all children with special needs.
 To register or if you have any questions, please contact Sara Reed, Director, Advocacy and Family Services, ASRC at 203-265-7717 or firstname.lastname@example.org.

 We like to keep you up to date on upcoming events that are focused on special education topics as well as other relevant activities that may be of interest.
 We will post information on the website in order to provide you with as many helpful resources as possible.
 If you have any related events that you would like to share with fellow members, please email us at email@example.com so we can spread the news.